Root system of singular perturbations of the harmonic oscillator type operators: Introduction

 Nevertheless, the analysis of the harmonic oscillator perturbed by the $\delta$ potential, \ie~$b(\phi,\psi)=\phi(0) \overline{\psi(0)} $, reveals that the condition \eqref{trad.ass.B.ref} is not satisfied, \cf~\eqref{hn.expl}--\eqref{hn.bound} in Section \ref{sec.ex}.

 Our results are obtained under the assumption

+see also Remark \ref{rem.4A} at the end of Section \ref{sec.tech.lem}.
 This extends the previously considered classes of perturbations.
 For the harmonic oscillator particularly, it means a step towards singular potentials including the mentioned $\delta$.
-Moreover, this paper yields a partially new version of the proof of the main result in \cite{Adduci-2012-10} for some cases.
+This paper yields also a partially new version of the proof of the main result in \cite{Adduci-2012-10} for some cases.
 More precisely, unlike in \cite{Adduci-2012-10, Adduci-2012-73}, where the important technical tool was the Hilbert transform, only the Schur test is used here.
+The connection to the previous work \cite{Adduci-2012-10} is explained in Section \ref{subsec.V.func}.
+Moreover, the result of \cite{Adduci-2012-10} is extended to perturbations by potentials $V \in L(p,\tau)$, $1 \leq p < \infty$, $\tau/4 + t(2p) <0$, \cf~Theorem \ref{thm.V.Lptau} and \eqref{Lptau.def}, \eqref{tp.def} in Section \ref{subsec.V.func}; in particular we obtain the extension to potentials $V \in L^p(\R)$, $1\leq p < 2$.
+The overall result on perturbations of the harmonic oscillator is formulated in Corollary \ref{cor.HO} in Section \ref{subsec.sing.V.ho}.
+Further detailed analysis of the spectrum of a harmonic oscillator perturbed by point interactions can be found in \cite{Mityagin-2014a,Mityagin-2015}.